senyasor-cell/WinProxGUI/README.md

 → Make sure the selected folder contains a client subfolder with proxmark3.exe.

 "ERROR: invalid serial port COM9"
 → The port is busy or Proxmark3 is unresponsive.
-Close all other console windows with pm3 and try again.
+Close all other console windows with pm3, press Disconnect (if connected), and try again.

 Command tree is empty / options are blank
 → Press 🔄 next to “Command Tree” to force a full rebuild.
 Ensure that Proxmark3 is connected and recognised by the system.